renaissance-publishing/renaissance/content/chapters/07-the-supernatural.md

 This "old elf" was known to those who lived near the swamp.
 He had been living there as long as anyone could remember—since before the oldest elves had been born; some believed he had even walked among the ancient civilization that had dwelt in the swamp.
 It was widely held that he was not actually an elf at all, but in fact a magical construction, formed of the sand and soil of the swamp by some ancient, powerful mage.

 What is known for certain is that, after the "elf" was killed and the scroll was stolen, an ancient, massive, black-scaled dragon emerged from the swamp and travelled to Hate's Hold.
-There, rather than attack the city, he called out at the gates and demanded the return of the scroll; the city's soldiery engaged him, and captured him.
-He was hauled into the square in the fortress and was slaughtered.

-What is known for certain is that, after the "elf" was killed and the scroll was stolen, an ancient, massive, black-scaled dragon emerged from the swamp and travelled to Hate's Hold.
 There, rather than attack the city, he called out at the gates and demanded the return of the scroll.